oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 "resource server":
 :   The server hosting the protected resources, capable of accepting
     and responding to protected resource requests using access tokens.
+    The resource server is often accessible via an API.
     This is sometimes abbreviated as "RS".

 "client":